VoodooI2C/VoodooI2C/README.md

-This fork contains the adjustments and added multitouch functionality for the HP Elite X2 1012

 # VoodooI2C

 VoodooI2C is a project to bring support for I2C input devices to OS X. This repository contains code for both I2C controllers and I2C devices.